 If visiting Porto, you should not miss the double Carmo church with the 1m wide house in between, the Clerigos tower overlooking the city (you can even climb to the top!) and the Bolsa palace with some fascinating rooms.
 More ideas on my article about Porto here.

-If you love architecture from different period and fascinating buildings, Lisbon is for you.
+If you love architecture from different periods and fascinating buildings, Lisbon is for you.
 There is no shortage of monuments to visit:

 - The magnificent Jeronimos monastery with manueline architecture